Call us on

-Fergal is national head of the Employment & Pensions Group.
+Fergal is the national head of the Employment & Pensions Group.

 He has considerable experience across all aspects of employment law and human resources, but has a particular focus on contentious matters.
-Fergal also advises on non-contentious matters, including advising on TUPE, re-organisations, contracts of employment, directors’ service agreement agreements.
-His forte is his delivery of strategic advice at board level.
+He also advises on non-contentious matters, including advising on TUPE, re-organisations, contracts of employment, directors’ service agreement agreements.
+His forte is delivering strategic advice at board level.

 He also heads the 'Centre of Excellence' for volume employment tribunal work, based in Birmingham.
 His team handles over 1,000 Tribunal instructions annually, delivering volume based contentious employment advice to agreed Service Level Agreements, using case management processes to drive efficiency, whilst maintaining high standards of quality service.